jakerella/jquery-mockjax/README.md

-We strive to ensure that Mockjax is tested on the furthest patch version of all minor (and major) versions of jQuery beginning with 1.5.2 going all the way through 2.x.
+We strive to ensure that Mockjax is tested on the furthest patch version of all minor (and major) versions of jQuery beginning with 1.5.2 going all the way through 3.x.
 In other words, we don't test 1.6.1, but rather 1.6.4 (the furthest patch version on the 1.6.x line).
 The QUnit tests in the `/test` directory include links to each version of jQuery tested in the header.

 ### Browsers Tested ###

-We use virtual machines to test current versions of the browsers below.
-In addition, we test the specific versions of IE specified.
+We use [BrowserStack](https://www.browserstack.com)'s awesome open source collaboration to test Mockjax in real browsers using VMs on their platform.
+We run all of our tests on the current versions of the major browsers below, plus the specific versions of Internet Explorer specified.

-* Internet Explorer 8-11
 * Edge
 * Firefox
+* Chrome
 * Safari
-* Chrome
+* Internet Explorer 9-11

-_Please note that while we strive to keep `master` as bug free as possible, we do not necessarily run tests in all of the above browsers for every single commit.
-We do, however, ensure all tests are passing before tagging a release._
+Each PR will run these tests using TravisCI for continuous integration before code is merged into master to ensure we do not introduce regressions.

 ### Using Mockjax in Other Ways ###